Particle scattering in a sonic analogue of special relativity: In-universe observers

 \section{In-universe observers}

 Assume that there are in-universe observers in an analogue-gravity universe who believe in the principle of special relativity, with the exception that sound takes the place of light~\cite{toddSoundClocksSonic2017}.
+So defined, in-universe observers can be constructed using classical (nonquantum) rulers and clocks, as in~\cite{toddSoundClocksSonic2017}\footnote{In-universe observers could also be constructed from quasiparticle excitations of the medium itself, as proposed in~\cite{barceloRealLorentzFitzGeraldContraction2008}.
+However, by their nature, quasiparticle excitations are not, in general, well localised in energy, momentum, or space.
+This implies that considering a classical rest frame for in-universe observers may not be correct.
+If one were to consider in-universe observers made from quasiparticle excitations, the correct procedure would be to use the framework of quantum reference fames, as formulated in~\cite{Giacomini:2019uf}.
+In order to avoid this additional layer of complexity we choose to work with classical in-universe observers as defined in~\cite{toddSoundClocksSonic2017}.}.
 Taking the coordinates $x$, $y$, $z$, and $t$ to be measured operationally by some in-universe observer via the exchange of sound, and defining $\vec{x}=(x,y,z)$ as a notational shorthand, we can construct the following four-vector

 This four-vector is a sonically Lorentz covariant object, and in keeping with special relativity we denote this the sonic four-position.
 Of course, there is nothing special about Cartesian coordinates: the sonically Lorentz covariant nature of the sonic four-position is true for any set of orthogonal coordinates.
 We have merely made the choice to pick Cartesian coordinates for the purposes of demonstration.